marksteele/MusakBoxNative/README.md

 # TODO

 * Document the setup to hook this into the same AWS as MusakBox (share the same Amplify setup between web app and native app).
-* Client side caching.
-Currently all streaming.
-* Make it pretty.
-It's ugly, but it works...

 # Notes